arianetemadi/image-restoration/README.md

 1. Dataset synthesis and augmentation: 5 hrs, which was much faster than I expected since the idea of overlaying dirt textures worked out pretty well.
 The simulated photos look realistic.
 2. Models took most of the time by far: about 40 hrs, which was more than I expected.
 Choosing a suitable approach to implementation and establishing a working pipeline took longer than I expected.
 Development was also made more difficult because of the difficulties with development in Colab.
 Initially, I was developing completely in Colab before committing to any approach.
 3. Fine-tuning the grayscale model did not take much time, but I spent about 5 hrs fine-tuning the rgb model which did not work out in the end.
-4. Writing the report and documentation for the code for this assignment took about 4 hrs.
+4. Writing the report and documentation for the code took about 4 hrs.